Kenya entry requirements for Zambia passport holders

 4

-After immigration, proceed to baggage claim, then customs.
+After clearing immigration, proceed to baggage claim, then customs.
 If you have nothing to declare, use the green channel.
-You're free to go.
+You're now free to enter Kenya.

 Download Kenya Entry Checklist